awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *[credential\_process](cli-configure-sourcing-external.md)*
 Specifies an external command that the CLI runs to generate or retrieve authentication credentials to use for this command\.
 The command must return the credentials in a specific format\.
-For more information about how to use this setting, see [Sourcing Credentials with an External Process](cli-configure-sourcing-external.md)\.
+For more information about how to use this setting, see [Sourcing credentials with an external process](cli-configure-sourcing-external.md)\.
 This entry does not have an equivalent environment variable or command line option\.

 ```